-Cedar wood is especially favored because it is soft and dry, easy to ignite, and above all, easy to obtain.
+Cedar wood is especially favored because it is soft and dry, easy to ignite, and easy to obtain.

-The process of making a Swedish torch is simple: multiple cuts are made vertically into the log with a chainsaw or saw to a depth of about an eighth of an inch.
+The process of making Swedish torch is simple: multiple vertical cuts are made in the log with a chainsaw or saw.

-The slits allow oxygen to reach the inside of the log, allowing it to burn for a longer period of time.
+The slits allow oxygen to reach the inside of the log, allowing it to burn for longer.

 Two or four slits are commonly made.

-A smaller number of slits results in a less efficient inflow of oxygen and a smaller fire, but instead, the fire burns for a longer period of time.
+A smaller number of slits results in a less efficient inflow of oxygen and a minor fire; instead, the fire burns for a longer time.

 In contrast, a large number of slits allows a large amount of air to enter at once, resulting in a large fire.